omgnetwork/specs/README.md

 # If there is already some elixir-omg docker running, this can make sure it is cleaned up
 make clean

-# Starts the elixir-omg services (childchain, watcher and watcher_info) as background services
+# Start the elixir-omg services (childchain, watcher and watcher_info) as background services
-make start_daemon_services

 # Run all the tests
 make test